Adore You (Harry Styles song): Release and promotion

 On 20 November 2019, a Twitter account with the username "@visiteroda", which was launched in October, tweeted the post "The Isle of Eroda's rich history is embedded in daily life as the ruins of many structures from the past remain standing across the land. #VisitEroda."
 Shortly after, a website was set up for the place and advertisements were posted on Facebook and Google in which the island of Eroda was promoted and questions from fellow Twitter users were answered.
 The island was soon proven to not exist and was a part of the marketing campaign for Styles' forthcoming single.
 On 2 December, Styles officially announced the title and release date of the single on his social media, with Eroda being the main focus of its music video.
 Done up in the style of a tarot card, the single's cover art was also released on the same day and shows Styles praying in the ocean, encircled by five fish.
 It was inspired by the song's accompanying visual.
-"Adore You" was made available for digital download and streaming by Erskine and Columbia Records as the second single from Styles' second studio album Fine Line on 6 December 2019.
+"Adore You" was made available for digital download and streaming by Erskine and Columbia Records as the second single from Styles' second studio album, Fine Line, on 6 December 2019.

 Styles gave his first live performance of "Adore You" on 7 December 2019 on The Graham Norton Show.
 On 9 December, he performed the song at Capital FM's 2019 Jingle Bell Ball in London.
 On 10 December, he performed it again on The Late Late Show with James Corden.
 The performance set was bolstered by a "cutout" boat and "crashing waves," while Styles was backed by a band.
 Nina Corcoran of Consequence of Sound, praised Styles' performance, writing, "Maybe it's because of his suit or the way he moved during the song's instrumental interlude, but he gives off some major Bowie vibes during the performance."
 On 18 December, Styles performed the song on BBC Radio 1's Live Lounge.
 The song was included in the setlist of his one-night concert at The Forum, Los Angeles on 13 December, to commemorate the release of his second album.
 On 27 February 2020, Styles performed the song on NBC's The Today Show at Rockefeller Center.
-"Adore You" was again included as a part of the five-song set which Styles performed at the Music Hall of Williamsburg for Sirius XM and Pandora Radio's secret session on 28 February.
+"Adore You" was again included as a part of the five-song set which Styles performed at the Music Hall of Williamsburg for SiriusXM and Pandora Radio's secret session on 28 February.
 On 16 March 2020, Styles performed the song on NPR Music's Tiny Desk Concert, alongside "Cherry", "Watermelon Sugar", and "To Be So Lonely".

-This song is featured on Just Dance 2021 and as a DLC in Fuser, as one of the first DLCs released on 19 November 2020, alongside Groove Is in the Heart by Deee-Lite and Inside Out by Zedd & Griff.
+This song is featured on Just Dance 2021 and as a DLC in Fuser, as one of the first DLCs released on 19 November 2020, alongside "Groove Is in the Heart" by Deee-Lite and "Inside Out" by Zedd and Griff.